SheathedBlade/quartz/content/Characters/Saria Pulse.md

 Through her Transformation, Saria becomes a dragon of formidable size, with a wingspan of **60 meters (or approximately 197 feet)**.
 The black scales present on her human form are also present on the underside of the dragon, however its sleek appearance pales in comparison to the blindingly white scales on the rest of her body, which cover everything but the underside.

-As an Avatar of the Shimmering Wings, Saria's wings are appropriately violet in color, just as the legends of the Concept were depicted.
+As an Ascendant of the Shimmering Wings, Saria's wings are appropriately violet in color, just as the legends of the Concept were depicted.
 When she invokes the Shimmering Call, the wings turn from violet to golden, and Saria assumes a position such that the wings can be easily seen.

 >*// K.M. edit //*
 >In the current era, Saria sports her vanguard outfit as it's considered fashionably acceptable in Nova Ciel, and it's the most comfortable fit for her.
 This outfit could also easily double as a formal outfit in certain events.
 Although she likes to change things up in terms of her appearance, she falls back onto this specific outfit if she feels indecisive.